With $2.4 million purchase, a Colorado nonprofit is testing "intervention model" to keep trailer parks out of private equity’s hands

 “He was a good soul and really wanted to help the community,” Jimenez said.

-Two of his grown daughters also now live in their own homes in the park.
+Two of Jimenez’s grown daughters now live in their own homes in the park.

-Jimenez, 65, now works in property management but spent most of his career running a landscaping business and specialized in building waterfalls for the luxury home market around Aspen.
-He has championed collective ownership for the park and is relieved to have Manaus coming in as an intermediary owner to help residents take it over in the years to come.
+Jimenez, 65, works in property management but spent most of his career running a landscaping business and specialized in building waterfalls for the luxury home market around Aspen.
+He has championed collective ownership for the park and is relieved to have Manaus coming in as an intermediary owner.

 “We’re all still trying to wrap our minds around the logistics,” he said.
 “But once we figure that out, it’s going to be a good thing.
 I’m really happy that we’re going to keep it a park.”